hbctraining/variant_analysis/lessons/07_variant_calling.md

 ```

 ## VCF (Variant Call Format)
-The output from MuTect2 is a VCF file; the defacto file format for storing genetic variation.
+The output from MuTect2 is a VCF file; the *de facto* file format for storing genetic variation.
 The Variant Call Format (VCF) is a standardized, **text-file format for describing variants identifed from a sequencing experiment**.
-This allows for downstream processes to be streamlined and also allows for researchers to easily collaborate and manipulate a shared set of variant calls.
+This allows for downstream processes to be streamlined and also allows for researchers to easily collaborate and wrangle a shared set of variant calls.

 Since it is a text file, we could easily take a quick peek at our VCF file using the `less` command.
 However, our script might still be runnning!

-Instead we will use the figure below taken from the [TCGA VCF 1.1 Specification pages](https://docs.gdc.cancer.gov/Encyclopedia/pages/TCGA_VCF_1.1v2/) to summarize the components of a VCF.
+Instead, we will use the figure below taken from the [TCGA VCF 1.1 Specification pages](https://docs.gdc.cancer.gov/Encyclopedia/pages/TCGA_VCF_1.1v2/) to summarize the components of a VCF.

 <p align="center">
 <img src="../img/vcfExample_VCF.png" width="900">